 - 1 tsp cinnamon

-- 1 14 oz can of diced tomatoes
+- 1 14oz can diced tomatoes or crushed tomatoes

-- 2 tsps chickpea miso (optional)
+- 1 tbls chickpea miso optional

-- 6 dried apricots sliced (optional)
+- 6 dried apricots sliced optional

 - Remove the stem and seeds from the bell pepper and rough cut to fit in the blender cup or blender.
 Place the pepper in the blender cup or blender.
 If using a blender cup, wrap a paper towel around the top so the liquid doesn’t spatter out.
 Continue blending until you get a pretty smooth consistency.
 Set aside.

 - Make a space in the center of the pan and add the grated ginger.
 Using the edge of the spatula push the ginger down to make a layer.
 Cook until it picks up a little color and starts to stick to the bottom of the pan so that it caramelizes a little and becomes fragrant (about 1–2 minutes).
 Add a few drops of water or stock to lift the garlic from the pan surface.